snowflake/freebsd-keymap/README.md

 <!-- edit this file in ~/mac/sources-mine/freebsd-keyboard-map-gist -->
+# FreeBSD keymaps for macOS acccesing VirtualBox and Bytemark cloud server

 This gist contains a sycons and vt console keyboard map for FreeBSD.

 Its main application is when I'm accessing a Bytemark cloud server using the web interface to the console.
+I have also devised a keymap for FreeBSD running on VirtualBox.

 I'm using macOS with a physical British keyboard with the macOS keyboard layout set to British.
 The keymap